In response to COVID-19, Miller-Keystone Blood Center officials have

 There is an URGENT NEED FOR BLOOD DONATIONS at this time.
 Approximately 450 blood donations are needed every day to meet the transfusion needs of our regional hospitals, and it is critical that individuals in the community donate blood in order to meet these needs.
 There are patients who desperately need blood routinely for their recovery for cancer, as well as trauma victims, premature infants, surgical patients and more.
 Due to “stay at home” restrictions and “social distancing” recommendations, very few bloodmobile drives will be held in the foreseeable future.
 The need for blood never ends, but the supply certainly can if it’s not available.
 Blood is perishable and there is NO substitute – the only source is the volunteer blood donor.

 MKBC is operating on an appointment-only basis at this time.
 While walk-in donors are traditionally welcome and accepted as time permits, in the current “social distancing” environment we have implemented an appointment-only policy at this time.
-In addition, if you are unable to keep your appointment time or will be more than 10 minutes late, please contact us as soon as possible to reschedule as donors arriving more than 10 minutes late for their appointment will be cancelled.
+Individuals registering to donate must provide valid identification, such as a driver’s license or your MKBC Donor ID.
+Please note that if you are unable to keep your appointment time or will be more than 10 minutes late, please contact us as soon as possible to reschedule as donors arriving more than 10 minutes late for their appointment will be cancelled.
 This policy is to ensure that we continue to comply with current social distancing guidelines.
-We take the temperature of everyone entering our donor centers, and donors are asked to bring and wear a mask during their donation.
+It is our current policy for donor collection staff to wear a mask/face covering.
+However, fully vaccinated blood donors may choose whether or not to wear a mask during their visit.
 Thank you for your patience and understanding at this time!

 Going to a blood center or blood drive is safe.
 All Blood Center equipment is decontaminated between uses, and everything that touches blood is sterile and disposable (including blood bags, needles and test tubes).
 All donor chairs, signature pads, tables and tablets are sanitized/disinfected between use, Blood Center staff are wearing Personal Protective Equipment (PPE) according to regulatory requirements (including gloves and masks/face shields).
 Although we wish the opposite were true, our collection sites are rarely crowded and not considered “mass gatherings.”
-We have implemented the necessary “social distancing” recommendations, and take the temperature of everyone entering our donor centers.
-We also ask that all donors bring and wear a mask during their time at the donor center.
+It is our current policy for donor collection staff to wear a mask/face covering.
+However, fully vaccinated blood donors may choose whether or not to wear a mask during their visit.
 Additionally, we expect only healthy people to come and give blood.
 The risk of exposure at a donor center is exceedingly low.

 Please help to save lives by giving blood through this difficult time.